Events Archive - 2017

 July - Woodfest

 Woodfest 2010 was very well attended and a wide variety of crafts and woodland based activities were available.
 Feedback from visitors confirms that this bi-annual event continues to entertain.
-Click the logo to open a slide show in a separate window and view a short record of the day.

 May - Wild Flower WalkDespite the extended cold weather there were numerous exhibits to view when local wildflower expert, Rupert Higgins, led today's 'Wild Flower Walk' on a circuit of Ridge Wood.